pi-hole/docker-pi-hole/README.md

 - **Using Watchtower?
 See the [Note on Watchtower](#note-on-watchtower) at the bottom of this readme**

+- As of `2023.01`, if you have any modifications for lighttpd via an `external.conf` file, this file now needs to be mapped into `/etc/lighttpd/conf-enabled/whateverfile.conf` instead

 - Due to [a known issue with Docker and libseccomp <2.5](https://github.com/moby/moby/issues/40734), you may run into issues running `2022.04` and later on host systems with an older version of `libseccomp2` ([Such as Debian/Raspbian buster or Ubuntu 20.04](https://pkgs.org/download/libseccomp2), and maybe [CentOS 7](https://pkgs.org/download/libseccomp)).

   The first recommendation is to upgrade your host OS, which will include a more up to date (and fixed) version of `libseccomp`.